jordy3lsen/Match/README.md

 matching and version-aware scoring.

-It is designed for DJs, music collectors, and power users who work with large music libraries and broken or incomplete playlists.
+It is designed for DJs, music collectors, and power users who work with large music libraries, broken playlists, or exported streaming playlists.

 ---